-This is a sub-page of the article dedicated to Fifths.
+This is a sub-page of the article dedicated to playing Fifths on the cello.

 JUMP OR CAPO?

-Sometimes it is not absolutely clear whether it would be better to jump the finger across the strings or use the capo technique, as in the following example:
+Sometimes, especially for the first finger, it is not absolutely clear whether it would be better to jump the finger across the strings or use the capo technique, as in the following examples:

 CAPO FIFTHS FINGER PREFERENCE